 We are conveniently located in eastern Baltimore County on 12 acres of land in White Marsh, Maryland.
 Our modern facility consists of 120,000 square feet of greenhouses and over 4 acres of outdoor growing areas, providing room for many varieties of perennials and fall mums.

 It’s that time of year again, time to start digging around in the dirt.
 Here are some pointers from us to you.

-Sun loving annuals: Petunia, ageratum, salvia, zinnia, marigolds, geraniums, portulacca, vinca, verbena, dusty miller, lantana, supertunia, million bells, Sunpatiens, dahlia, persian shield, begonia, bidens, celosia, dianthus, snapdragons, angelonia, bergera daisy, scaevola
+Sun loving annuals: Petunia, ageratum, salvia, zinnia, marigolds, geraniums, portulacca, vinca, verbena, dusty miller, lantana, supertunia, million bells, Sunpatiens, dahlia, Persian Shield, begonia, bidens, celosia, dianthus, snapdragons, angelonia, gerbera daisy, scaevola

 Part sun to shade loving annuals: Begonia, non-stop/tuberous begonia, new guinea impatiens, impatiens, torenia, coleus, caladiums, lobelia, euphorbia

 Deer resistant annuals: Marigolds, ageratum, snapdragons, salvia, verbena, vinca, zinnia, gomphrena, coleus, dusty miller, sweet allysum, dianthus

 Welcome to the new monthly blog from Maryland Flower!
 As you look outside you can see that spring has finally arrived.
 We hope you are enjoying this beautiful sun shiny weather.